-During the days I was in Canada, Whistler was celebrating the Cornucopia Food Festival.
+During the days I was there, Whistler was celebrating the Cornucopia Food Festival.
 I missed it as on the day I was there, they had nothing for vegetarians.

 In between, in different museums, I got to see the art of Emily Carr – the most celebrated modern artist of British Columbia.
 Many art institutes are named after her in BC.

-Whenever you plan to visit BC or are visiting Canada, do check out the festival calendar, there is bound to be something for you to experience there.
+Whenever you plan to visit BC, do check out the festival calendar, there is bound to be something for you to experience there.

 Canadian Visa for Indians

-If there is one thing that I did not appreciate about my visit to Canada – it was their Visa process.
+If there is one thing that I did not appreciate was their Visa process.
 There are too many steps and you have to answer too many questions.
 At some point in time, I wanted to give up as the questions went just too far.
 As a traveling adult, who has an invitation letter from the tourism authority in Canada & all other required documents, why do they want to know the address of my parents?

-I wish and hope that Canada authorities look at simplifying the Visa process and timeframe for tourists.
+I wish and hope that authorities look at simplifying the Visa process and timeframe for tourists.

-Once you have the Visa, getting in and out of Canada is a breeze.
+Once you have the Visa, getting in and out of the country is like a breeze.
 On landing, the immigration process is automated.
 While leaving you really do not need to go through any immigration steps.

 Flights to Visit Canada

-While there are many airlines that fly to Canada, I chose to fly with Air Canada – as they have a direct flight from Delhi to Vancouver.
+While there are many airlines that fly, I chose to fly with Air Canada – as they have a direct flight from Delhi to Vancouver.
 It is roughly a 14-hour flight and is probably the most convenient flight to take for this long distance.
-A detailed post on my experience of visit Canada with Air Canada would be coming soon.
+A detailed post on my experience with the airline would be coming soon.

 Public Transport in British Columbia